cloudfuji/cas_fuji/README.md

 CasFuji
 =======
-Bushido's Implementation of the CAS server protocol
+Cloudfuji's Implementation of the CAS server protocol

 TODO
 ====